awsdocs/aws-transfer-user-guide/doc_source/directory-services-users.md

 ### Connecting AWS Transfer Family to a self\-managed Active Directory using forests and trusts<a name="directory-services-ad-trust"></a>

-Users in your self\-managed Active Directory \(AD\) can also have SSO access to AWS accounts and Transfer Family servers\.
+Users in your self\-managed Active Directory \(AD\) can also use AWS IAM Identity Center \(successor to AWS Single Sign\-On\) for single sign\-on access to AWS accounts and Transfer Family servers\.
 To do that, AWS Directory Service has the following options available:
 + One\-way forest trust \(outgoing from AWS Managed Microsoft AD and incoming for on\-premises Active Directory\) works only for the root domain\.
 + For child domains, you can use either of the following:
   + Use two\-way trust between AWS Managed Microsoft AD and on\-premises Active Directory